 USCIS Automatically Extends Validity of Employment Authorization Documents

-Although DED was scheduled to end for Liberian nationals on Sept.
-30, 2011, there are compelling foreign policy reasons to continue deferring enforced departure from the United States for eligible Liberian nationals presently living in the United States under the existing grant of DED for 18 additional months.
+Although DED for Liberian nationals was scheduled to end on March 31, 2013, President Obama determined that there are compelling foreign policy reasons to continue deferring enforced departure for eligible Liberian nationals presently living in the United States under the existing grant of DED.

-- Liberians who did not have Temporary Protected Status (TPS) on Sept.
-30, 2007 and are therefore not covered under current DED;
+- Liberians who did not have Temporary Protected Status on Sept.
+30, 2007, and are therefore not covered under current DED;

-- Persons subject to the mandatory bars to TPS; and
+- persons subject to the mandatory bars to Temporary Protected Status; and

-For additional information about DED for Liberia, please visit the DED- Liberia Web page on the USCIS Website.
-Liberian nationals or employers may also contact the USCIS National Customer Service Center at (800) 375-5273.
+For additional information about DED for Liberia, please visit the DED - Liberia Web page on the USCIS website.
+Liberian nationals or their employers may also contact the USCIS National Customer Service Center at 1-800-375-5273.